 A partial handover of political power through an orchestrated transition takes Kazakhstan into uncharted territory.
 Will it be able to pursue modernization and reform, and break from its authoritarian past?

-For full access to the paper Sustaining Peace in Papua New Guinea: Prevention in Practice, please follow the link.
+For full access to the paper Kazakhstan: Tested by Transition, please follow the link.

-For full access to the paper Towards Responsible Autonomy - The Ethics of RAS in a Military Context, please follow the link.
+For full access to the Policy paper on reducing overcrowding in detention facilities, please follow the link.

-For full access to the paper Disaster risk reduction in conflict contexts: an agenda for action, please follow the link.
+For full access to the Survey on Access to Justice in Albania, please follow the link.